LaurenceRawlings/savify/README.rst

 ---

 If you are developing Savify, install the pip package locally so you can make and test your changes.
-From the root directorty run:
+From the root directory run:

 ``$ pip install -e .``